Canon T5i vs Sony NEX-F3

 It is notable that the T5i has a microphone port, which is missing on the NEX-F3.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T5i and the NEX-F3 have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the NEX-F3 have been discontinued, but can regularly be found used on ebay.
 The T5i was replaced by the Canon T6i, while the NEX-F3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T5i and NEX-F3 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Sony NEX-F3 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T5i and the Sony NEX-F3?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.